-Key academic policies are summarized beginning on the next page.
+Key academic policies are summarized below.
 These summaries are based upon current policies at the time of this Catalog's publication.
 However, the University reserves the right to update policies.
 For more information about academic policies, please consult the Student Handbook, the Student Code of Conduct Handbook, and your academic advisor.